-Events were again held with a very successful Summer Event and then the popular Christmas Event was held in December 2022 with a very popular visit from Santa and his Sleigh.
-A Fashion Show was also held in the Spring of 2022.
+Events were again held with a very successful Summer Event with entertainment, food and a bar run by the Village Council.
+Then the popular Christmas Event was held in December 2023 with a very popular visit from Santa and his Sleigh.
+A Fashion Show was also held in the Spring of 2023.